-It seems unlikely that ST239 could have advantaged CC22 over CC30 on the longer term without this resistance transfer caused system bistability.
+It seems unlikely that ST239 could have advantaged CC22 over CC30 on the longer term without this resistance transfer caused system bi-stability.
 Without bi-stability, a dominant CC would eventually return to dominance after any temporary system disruption, as this would then be the only stable state of the system.
 Also, the change in mean length of stay from ~6 to ~5 days seems too small to have fully caused a quick take-over by CC22, if there were no system bi-stability, which is only introduced in our model by including CC-restricted resistance loss and transfer.

-As we focussed on the competition between CC, several other aspects of MRSA dynamics were treated strongly simplified in our mathematical model, or ignored.
-Barriers between hosts and wards were not modelled (Wang and Ruan, 2017; Bootsma et al., 2006).
-Within-CC-diversity in resistance was taken into account, but minimally so; the full range of actual antibiograms was simplified into a standard MRSA and a higher multidrug resistance level per CC only.
-In our model output, CC30 resistance levels decreased somewhat after 2004, due to density decline, contrary to seemingly stable resistance levels in the hospital.
-Build-up of compensatory mutations, transfer to more stable plasmids or other such concurrent evolutionary processes (Millan et al., 2014), as well as greater pressure to keep mupirocin resistance after 2006, may have kept the CC30 resistance level up.
-The density dependent effect could then still have occurred from the prevalence effect on CC22 alone.
+526 As we focussed on the competition between CC, several other aspects of MRSA dynamics 527 were treated strongly simplified in our mathematical model, or ignored.
+Barriers between hosts and 528 wards were not modelled (40,41).
+Within-CC-diversity in resistance was taken into account, but 529 minimally so; the full range of actual antibiograms was simplified into a standard MRSA and a higher 530 multidrug resistance level per CC only.
+In our model output, CC30 resistance levels decreased 531 somewhat after 2004, due to density decline, contrary to seemingly stable resistance levels in the 532 hospital.
+Build-up of compensatory mutations, transfer to more stable plasmids or other such 533 concurrent evolutionary processes (42), as well as greater pressure to keep mupirocin resistance 534 after 2006, may have kept the CC30 resistance level up.
+The density dependent effect could then still 535 have occurred from the prevalence effect on CC22 alone.